thg303/native-base-autocomplete/README.md

 A complete example for Android and iOS can be found [here](//github.com/thg303/native-base-autocomplete/blob/master/example/).

 ### Android
-Android does not support overflows ([#20](https://github.com/thg303/native-base-autocomplete/issues/20)), for that reason it is necessary to wrap the autocomplete into a *absolute* positioned view on Android.
+Android does not support overflows, for that reason it is necessary to wrap the autocomplete into a *absolute* positioned view on Android.
 This will  allow the suggestion list to overlap other views inside your component.

 ```javascript
 //...